mokyen/okyensourcesoftware/dmi.md

 **SRP** In the past, I would have said this class fulfills SRP.
 It has a Single Responsibility - to process a request.
 However, the coupling between the `IOutputter` and the logic means that more than one *actor* could cause this to change.

-**OCP** I would have also felt that the `IOutputter` class was fulfilling the OCP by being an ABC that is injected. **TODO Need to finish this.
-The question if this class is meeting OCP is really about whether or not IOutputter is in the same component.**
+**OCP** Additionally, I probably would said the `IOutputter` class was fulfilling the OCP by being an injected ABC.
+I probably would have called out the switch statement as a violation, but my solution likely would have been to move to use polymorphism to avoid the switch and utilize a mocking framework to test the `RequestHandler`'s functionality.

 The crux of the issue here is that all three types of code are combined into the processRequest function.
 DMI to the rescue!